How we test antivirus and security software

 It’s important to mention that before we run our tests, we turn off all local malware-catching tools like Windows Security.
 If the antivirus software has a feature that is supposed to block malicious websites, it’s also turned off.

-The score of these tests is the percentage of the malware that the antivirus detected and prevented from entering the system (device), so if 8 out of 10 malicious files have been cached, the score is 80% of the malware detection rate.
-It’s worth mentioning that a perfect antivirus does not exist, and a score of 100% is pretty rare.
+The score of these tests is the percentage of the malware that the antivirus detected and prevented from entering the system (device).
+For example, if 120 out of 150 malicious files have been caught, the score is 80% of the malware detection rate.
+It's worth mentioning that a perfect antivirus does not exist, and a score of 100% is pretty rare.

 If the software detects no less than 80% of threats, we classify this antivirus as good and efficient at catching malware.